ucsb-cs56/w20/_labWIP/lab03.md

 Keep reworking your code until you get as close as you can to 100% test coverage.

 As we'll discuss in lecture, 100% coverage isn't always necessary or even desirable, but in this case you should be able to get there, or at least pretty close.

+One method that it's definitely ok to not have test coverage for (in this particular project) is the `public static void main(String [] args)` method; that method is only there as a placeholder, and contributes nothing to the correctness of the code.
+If it did, we'd need to consider writing tests for it (and that is possible, though a little awkward.)

 Resubmit on Gradescope once you've gotten as close to 100% as you think you can get.

 If there are lines of code that are NOT coverage by tests, add some explanation in your README.md as to why it wasn't feasible to test those lines of code.

+# Step 6: Before final submission on Gradescope

+* Make sure that your README.md file has your github id(s) and name(s) (Both if you worked as a pair.)
+* Make sure that your README.md file has a link to your javadoc, and that your javadoc is readable online
+* Make sure that your README.md file has a link to your private repo in the <tt>{{page.github_org}</tt> repo on GitHub.

 # End of description for {{page.num}}